clear01/NetteWidgets/docs/en/index.md

 In case of generic components, consider using the *Widget declaration factory* approach instead (see case 3.1).
 For example, two clock components are ok to be registered this way, but it would be really boring to specify ids for all DummyTemplateComponent($templateFile) widgets (consider 20+), wouldn't be?

+If you wish to let user to add multiple instances of the widget, it's necessary to use a slightly more verbose syntax (see case 1.3).
+In this example, ```\App\Widgets\TimeZoneClock``` represents a [Rich widget](#RichWidgets), that can be configured to display time using particular time zone.
+End user can add multiple instances of this widget, each for different time zone.

 #### <a name="ComponentFactory"></a>Component factory (case 2.1)
 Quite similar to [Direct component definition](#DirectComponentDefinition) approach.
 Complex instance creation process is usually maintained by some sort of factory classes.
 Let them implement ```\Clear01\Widgets\Nette\IRichWidgetComponent``` and use them as shown above.